HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/library/disable-hpovmsdsc.md

 ```

-Configures Registry value to no longer overload `Write-Host`.
+Configures Registry value to no longer overload Write-Host.

 ## Parameters